|International Fiberglass Statues|

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

 International Fiberglass produced thousands of giant statues of people, animals, and objects.
 Around 1963, Steve Dashew founded International Fiberglass.
-By then, he had purchased many molds that Bob Prewitt had created for Prewitt Fiberglass Animals.
+By then, he had purchased many molds that Bob Prewitt had produced for his company Prewitt Fiberglass Animals.
 Among them, was one for a Paul Bunyan statue which Bill Swan had sculpted for Prewitt in 1960 or 1961.
 Hundreds of these Bunyan statues and their variations were sold until around 1974 when International Fiberglass closed up shop.
 Less than 200 of these statues are still around today.
-Some believe that International Fiberglass had been producing the 14 Foot Tall Giant Men before the company bought the 20 foot tall Paul Bunyan mold from Prewitt.
+Some believe that International Fiberglass had been producing the 14-Foot-Tall Giant Men before the company bought the 20 foot tall Paul Bunyan mold from Prewitt.
 It's also possible that the smaller statues were created as a less costly alternative.
-Regardless of which came first, the larger statues sold better and far fewer 14 foot tall statues were made.
-To further complicate the history of these statues, Prewitt worked for Dashew for awhile.
+Regardless of which came first, the larger statues sold better and far fewer 14-foot-tall statues were made.
+To further complicate the history of these statues, Prewitt worked for Dashew for a while.

 Click on the yellow boxes below for the various types of International Fiberglass statues.

 Copyright.
 All photos at this website are copyrighted and may only be used with my consent.
 This includes posting them at Facebook, Pinterest, blogs, other websites, personal use, etc.

 Tips & Updates.
 If you have suggestions about places that I haven't covered, historical info, or updates about places/things that have been remodeled or removed, I'd love to hear from you: firstname.lastname@example.org.